 Owen’s son Padraig returned to assist in managing the hotel in 2000, also having trained in Switzerland and throughout Ireland.
 In 2003 Padraig proudly became the third McGillicuddy to assume the role and title of General Manager.
 He quickly set about adding his personal stamp – in 2006, he put Ballygarry through what would be its most major development to date.
-This included adding a block of bedrooms, doubling the surrounding lands for car parking spaces and new gardens, doubling the hotel’s kitchens and most significantly, adding Nádúr Spa, the first ever such facility in the Tralee area.
+This included adding a block of bedrooms, doubling the surrounding lands for new gardens, doubling the hotel’s kitchens and most significantly, adding Nádúr Spa, the first ever such facility in the Tralee area.
 Nádúr includes relaxation and treatment suites, hydrotherapy and thermal suites, hair and beauty salons, and an outdoor hot tub with breathtaking views over the Kerry Mountains.

 Not one to stand still, Padraig continued to develop the hotel and it’s evolution since 1958 is quite extraordinary.
 In 2011, he oversaw the addition of The Pavilion, a multifunction venue overlooking the impressive landscaped gardens which has the capacity to serve as a beautiful drinks reception space or classical conference setting.
 In addition he developed The Sunset Terrace and The Courtyard creating the perfect party venue suitable for BBQ’s, buffet lunches and overall entertainment venue.